warint/EpiBibR/README.md

 ### Retrieve bibliographic data

-To get the entire bibliographic dataframe contaning more than 25 000 references, use the `EpiBib_reference` function
+To get the entire bibliographic dataframe contaning around 28 000 references, use the `EpiBib_reference` function

 ``` r